cudmore/homecage/docs/docs/installing-the-software.md

 sudo apt-get install uv4l uv4l-raspicam uv4l-server
 ```

-## 6) Create the folder to save video files
+## 6) Install avconv to convert videos from .h264 to .mp4

-	cd
-	mkdir video
+See [this blog post][13] for more information.

+	sudo apt-get update
+	sudo apt-get install libav-tools

 Video files will be saved to `/home/pi/video`.
 This can be changed in the web server configuration file `homecage/homecage_app/config.json`.
 If your going to save a lot of video, please [mount a usb key][12] and save videos there.